 To evaluate the potential of BET inhibition in neurodegenerative disease, a variety of cell studies are underway to investigate the role of epigenetic modification in neurodegeneration.
 Moreover, ongoing preclinical studies are exploring the role of apabetalone mediated modulation of neuroinflammation and innate immunity in this important disease area.
-As the incidence of dementia and neurodegenerative diseases increases significantly with age, the Phase 3 BETonMACE clinical study included a subgroup analysis evaluating cognitive function in patients over the age of 70.
+As the incidence of dementia and neurodegenerative diseases increases significantly with age, the Phase 3 BETonMACE clinical study included a subgroup analysis evaluating cognitive function in patients over the age of 70 and demonstrated a cognitive benefit of apabetalone in a subset of patients using the montreal cognitive assessment test.